IQSS/dataverse/doc/release-notes/7720-extended-s3-redirects.md

 ### Extended support for S3 Download Redirects ("Direct Downloads").

-If your installation uses S3 for storage, and you have "direct downloads" enabled, please note that, as of this release, it will cover the following download types that were not handled by redirects in the earlier versions: saved originals of tabular data files, cached RData frames, resized thumbnails for image files and other auxiliary files.
+If your installation uses S3 for storage and you have "direct downloads" enabled, please note that it will now cover the following download types that were not handled by redirects in the earlier versions: saved originals of tabular data files, cached RData frames, resized thumbnails for image files and other auxiliary files.
 In other words, all the forms of the file download API that take extra arguments, such as "format" or "imageThumb" - for example:

 `/api/access/datafile/12345?format=original`